 Street evangelism and your rights is a topic we get lots of emails about here at OAC.
 Many Christians are worried about sharing their faith particularly on the streets.
 The Evangelical Alliance responded to this concern and produced a very useful booklet outlining your rights and freedoms as a Christian.
-You can download or order a copy of “Speak Up” by clicking HERE.
+You can download or order a copy of “Speak Up” from the Evangelical Alliance.

 We run a series of training events throughout the year called “Streetwise.”
 The aim of these courses is to train people to be effective in street evangelism.
 Creativity, genteleness, humour and humility are attractive qualities and usually draw a crowd.
-You can check out the Streetwise training HERE.
+Check out the next Streetwise training course.

 If you have more questions on street evangelism and your rights then please drop us an email.
 We are always happy to help if we can.